 The recommendations broadly reflect current practice and therefore are unlikely to have a resource impact.
 They focus mainly on the principles of information and support rather than on specific interventions.

-Full details of the evidence and the committee's discussion are in evidence review K: Information, education and support.
+Full details of the evidence and the committee's discussion are in evidence review K: information, education and support.

 Limited evidence suggested a benefit of structured education programmes although results were inconsistent.
 The committee noted that decision aids are used in clinical practice but do not replace discussions between the patient, families and carers, and healthcare professionals when making decisions about RRT or conservative management.
 Education classes and peer support are also important to support decision-making.
 In the absence of evidence showing clinically important benefits, the committee were unable to recommend that decision aids should be used.
-They decided to make a research recommendation to inform future practice.
+They decided to make a recommendation for research to inform future practice.

-Full details of the evidence and the committee's discussion are in evidence review L: Decision support interventions.
+Full details of the evidence and the committee's discussion are in evidence review L: decision support interventions.

 There was limited evidence on the coordination of care but the committee agreed that people should know who to contact with questions about their condition or treatment.
 This is particularly important when they start or change RRT modalities.
 The committee noted that people on RRT experience considerable treatment burden and that strategies should be adopted to reduce this.
 There was no evidence on care coordination by a keyworker so the committee recommended the healthcare professional responsible for renal care as a first point of contact.
-They made a research recommendation on care coordination by a keyworker to inform future guidance.
+They made a recommendation for research on care coordination by a keyworker to inform future guidance.

 Current practice is variable in terms of when a person is given the details of the person responsible for care.
 This recommendation will ensure that this is done before starting treatment or when switching modalities or to conservative management.
 Similarly the recommendation on reducing treatment burden standardises and reinforces good practice.
 Some healthcare professionals may need to change their practice but this would not result in a substantial resource impact.

-Full details of the evidence and the committee's discussion are in evidence review M: Coordinating care.
+Full details of the evidence and the committee's discussion are in evidence review M: coordinating care.